metablaster/WindowsFirewallRuleset/Modules/Ruleset.Test/Help/en-US/Enter-Test.md

 ### -Pester

-Should be specified to enter private function pester test
+Should be specified to enter pester tests for private functions

 ```yaml
 Type: System.Management.Automation.SwitchParameter